biroc/Data-Science-Porfolio/GDELT-Global_Knowledge_/README.md

 Tone:

-This is the average “tone” of the document as a whole.The score ranges from -100 (extremely negative) to +100 (extremely positive).
+This is the average “Sentiment” of the document as a whole.The score ranges from -100 (extremely negative) to +100 (extremely positive).
 Common values range between -10 and +10, with 0 indicating neutral.
 This is calculated as Positive Score minus Negative Score.

 Positive/Negative Score: